nvlled/gganki/readme.md

 To be clear, only this particular project is discontinued.
 I think the idea is interesting and has potential.
-I'm actually thinking and planning creating a rewrite with [godot]() and without anki dependency.
+I'm actually thinking and planning creating a rewrite with [godot](https://godotengine.org/) and without the anki dependency.

 ### Dependencies